 In addition, opportunities for digital marketing professionals require more technical training, as you can see in the image below.
-Dropping from the list are less technical skills, including research and design, further limiting this as a career option for those without training in technical areas.
+Dropping from the list are a few technical skills, including research and design, further limiting this as a career option for those without training in technical areas.

 Getting started as a digital marketing professional

 Great news for folks who want to break into the digital marketing field.
 If you already have a bachelor’s degree, which is pretty much the ticket if you want consideration for a job in marketing, lots of programs now offer short, non-credit certificate programs in digital marketing.
 Many programs are online from prestigious schools (although classes don’t transfer into any of their traditional programs, so consider that when making a choice).
 Most top programs charge between $1500 and about $4000 for programs that run anywhere from about 3 to 12 months.
 Each ends with some form of paper indicating successful completion and most have very liberal acceptance policies.